pinterest pixel

 How Long Can Bacon Be Kept Once Cooked?

-USDA guidelines say that cooked bacon can be refrigerated up to 7 days, but in our experience the flavor and texture are best when the tasty strips are eaten within a day or two after cooking.
+According to the USDA, cooked bacon can be safely refrigerated up to 7 days.
+However, in our real-life experience the flavor and texture are best when the tasty bacon strips are eaten within a day or two after cooking.

 How To Store 3 Types of Cooked Bacon